-1. Awareness of, and appropriate responses to, passengers with physical, sensory, hidden, cognitive impairments, or mental health problems, including how to distinguish between the different abilities of individuals whose mobility, orientation, or communication may be reduced;

-- 2. Understanding of barriers faced by persons with disabilities and PRMs, covering attitudinal, environmental/physical and organisational barriers; - 3.
-Knowledge of service animals, including the role and the needs of an assistance animal; - 4.
-Ability to deal with unexpected occurrences (like long delays, behaviour problems, health problems; etc.); - 5.
-Interpersonal skills and methods of communication with deaf and hearing impaired people, visually impaired people, speech impaired people and people with a cognitive impairment or mental health problems; - General awareness of ECAC recommendations including ECAC Doc 30, Part I, Section 5 and relevant Annexes, EU legislation, US legislation and IATA guidelines on access to air travel; - 7.
-How to handle wheelchairs and other mobility aids carefully to avoid damage, (for all staff who are responsible for baggage handling). - 8.
-Job related, deepened knowledge to ensure that the dignity of persons with disabilities and PRMs is preserved, especially during security checks.
-Ask for details and/or personal preferences of persons with disabilities or reduced mobility of how to lift and touch.
+- Awareness of, and appropriate responses to, passengers with physical, sensory, hidden, cognitive impairments, or mental health problems, including how to distinguish between the different abilities of individuals whose mobility, orientation, or communication may be reduced; - Understanding of allowed medical baggage.
+Be aware that medical aids could also be general aids, such as wipes, gloves or an extra set of (under) clothing. - Understanding of barriers faced by persons with disabilities and PRMs, covering attitudinal, environmental/physical and organisational barriers; - Knowledge of service animals46, including the role and the needs of a service animal; - Ability to deal with unexpected occurrences (like long delays, behaviour problems, health problems; etc.); - Interpersonal skills and methods of communication with deaf and hearing impaired people, visually impaired people, speech impaired people and people with a cognitive impairment or mental health problems; - General awareness of ECAC recommendations including ECAC Doc 30, Part I, Section 5 and relevant Annexes, EU legislation, US legislation and IATA guidelines on access to air travel; - How to handle wheelchairs and other mobility aids carefully to avoid damage, (for all staff who are responsible for baggage handling).